shirazkn/shirazkn.github.io/content/posts/vector-fields.md

 The usage of <i>differential</i> here plays a different role from its usage in 'differential forms/geometry'.
 In the latter, it refers to the fact that a form/geometry is defined on the entirety of a manifold (and is in a certain sense, differentiable).
 More on that later.
 </aside> -->

-It should be noted that the measurement of a vector by a covector can be defined in the absence of an inner product, but we do need an inner product to be able to make sense of the musical isomorphisms.
+It should be noted that the measurement of a vector by a covector can be defined in the absence of an inner product; even the dual basis of covectors is defined uniquely.
+However, we do need an inner product to be able to make sense of the musical isomorphisms.
+Simply because the musical isomorphisms *by definition* refer to the pairing between vectors and covectors induced by the inner product.

 ## The Non-Euclidean Case

 While it's always possible to choose a chart $(U, h)$ containing $p$ such that $\frac{\partial}{\partial x^i}\big\rvert_p$ is orthonormal, it is seldom possible to choose an 'orthonormal coordinate system' whose coordinate vector fields are orthonormal at all points of $U$.
 Alternatively, the existence of such a chart would imply that the manifold is of a very special type: it is *flat*.
 Cylinders, cones, and other objects that can be wrapped with a sheet of paper without tearing, wrinkling, or folding the paper are examples of flat manifolds.
 I touch upon this point in [a later post](/posts/sphere).
-Such considerations will only arise when we try to extend the basis of $T_p \mathcal M$ into a *frame*, so the reader need not dwell on this point too much right now.
+Such considerations will only arise when we try to extend the basis of $T_p \mathcal M$ into a *frame*, so the reader need not dwell on this point too much right now, and may skip comfortably to the next section.

 A <span class=accented>Riemannian metric</span> $g_{(\cdot)}$ is an object that takes as input a point $p\in \mathcal M$ to become an inner product on $T_p \mathcal M$, written as $g_{p}(\cdot, \cdot)$ or $\langle \cdot,\cdot\rangle\_p$ depending on the author.
 What we have done above is to stipulate that $g_{p}(\frac{\partial}{\partial x^i}, \frac{\partial}{\partial x^j})=\delta_{ij}$.
 More generally, one introduces a convenient coordinate system on $U\subseteq \mathcal M$ (for instance, [the spherical polar coordinates of a sphere](/posts/sphere#the-sphere)) and then specifies (or when there is some natural choice of metric, computes) the 'components of the metric tensor', collected into a matrix of numbers, $g_{ij}(p)$.
 Each of these components is required to be a smooth function of $p$ -- a requirement that marries the differential structure of $\mathcal M$ to its geometric structure.
 In the general case, we write